leocadiotine/Dvorany/README.md

 ##Can I use it?
 Sure.
 You're always welcome to create a Dvorany yourself.
 If you want me to make one for you, just mail me at me[at]leocad.io and make your special request.

+Instructions on how to create yours can be found at the [wiki page](https://github.com/leocadiotine/Dvorany/wiki/How-to-create-your-Dvorany).

 ##License
 Dvorany source code is released under BSD 2-clause license.
 Check LICENSE file for more information.